Directed by: Neil Marshall || Produced by: Brian Patrick O’Toole, Christopher Figg, Tom Reeve, David E. Allen

 As you may have guessed, Dog Soldiers is a chump-budget, down-and-dirty production that embraces its true independent genre-film roots and all that comes with them.
-It was shot on Super 16mm and has a wonderfully grainy, old-school feel to it such that it probably could’ve been shot in the 1980’s, yet feels so action-packed and exciting that it’s perfect for modern pulp entertainment.
+It was shot on Super 16mm and has a wonderfully grainy, old-school feel to it such that it probably could’ve been shot in the 1980s, yet feels so action-packed and exciting that it’s perfect for modern pulp entertainment.
 It’s also very well-paced, well acted, and has characters you aren’t embarrassed to root for and whose dire, tense situation you relate to, easily.
-Prolific English and Irish actors Kevin McKidd, Sean Pertwee, and Liam Cunningham all turn in great performances of which the squad of Corporal Hicks (Michael Beihn), Private Hudson (Bill Paxton), and Private Vasquez (Janette Goldstein) would be proud.
+Prolific English and Irish actors Kevin McKidd, Sean Pertwee, and Liam Cunningham all turn in great performances of which the squad of Corporal Hicks (Michael Biehn), Private Hudson (Bill Paxton), and Private Vasquez (Janette Goldstein) would be proud.

 Needless to say, if you’re not into horror or low-budget genre films in general, you won’t find much here that will sway you from your current cinematic persuasions.
 Dog Soldiers is incredibly well made, efficient, and effective horror-action (terror?) filmmaking that’s all muscle, bone, and sinew with very little fat.
 It’s pure genre-pulp at its finest.
 Someone who doesn’t find the thought of Scottish soldiers blasting away anthropomorphic wolves with machine-guns appealing probably won’t appreciate this film to the fullest, but for what it is Dog Soldiers is an extremely well crafted and refreshing take on a mostly under-appreciated horror subgenre.

 SUMMARY & RECOMMENDATION: Marshall’s soldier-boys are just fun, fun, fun(!), giving us one of the finest takes on both werewolf archetypes and the Aliens-premise in years.
 The film is every bit as exciting and entertaining as it sounds.